 - Location: Georgia

-Salvaged Vehicles in GeorgiaCompare Car Insurance Rates in 3 Easy Steps
+Salvaged Vehicles in GeorgiaCompare Car Insurance Rates in 3 Steps

 If your car is declared a total loss by your insurance company, a salvage title will be issued to either you or the insurer.

-If your vehicle requires a Georgia title (cars older than 1962 do not require a title), then you must complete a Salvage Title Application, and the Georgia license plate and registration must be surrendered.
-Fill out a surrender form and give all of the applications, documents, and tag to your insurance agent.
+If your vehicle requires a Georgia title (cars built in 1962 or earlier do not require a title), then you must complete a Application for an Original or Replacement ‘Salvage’ Title ‘Only’ (Form MV-1S), and the Georgia license plate and registration must be surrendered.
+Fill out a Report of and/or Surrender of Georgia License Plate (Form T-158) and give all of the applications, documents, and tag to your insurance agent.
 If you have the original title, it must be surrendered also.
 These steps must be taken to receive payment on your damaged car.

 If your car has a special tag, the tag must be removed, but it need not be surrendered.